meeeejin/SWE3033-F2021/week-12/README.md

 ### 3. Resolve the deadlock case

-- Write your own answer to resolve this deadlock issue and show the execution reuslts
+- Write your own answer to resolve this deadlock issue and show the execution results

 > Hint.
 Use ROLLBACK command

-## C. Performance evaluation: jounral mode
+## C. Performance evaluation: journal mode

 ### 1. Evaluate the performance using `time` command